ducha-aiki/mods-light-zmq/README.md

 Expected output:

-    Maximum threads can be used: 4
+    Maximum threads can be used: 8
+    error loading the Affnet model
+    error loading the OriNet model
+    error loading the TorchScriptDescriptor model
     View synthesis, detection and description...
     Iteration 0
     HessianAffine: 1 synthesis will be done.
     Matching ...
     Matching ...
-    2331 2912
+    2331 2909
-    76 tentatives found.
+    70 tentatives found.
     Duplicate filtering before RANSAC with threshold = 2 pixels.
-    74 unique tentatives left
+    70 unique tentatives left
     LO-RANSAC(homography) verification is used...
-    21 RANSAC correspondences got
+    20 RANSAC correspondences got
-    21 true matches are identified in 0.002 seconds Done in 1 iterations
+    20 true matches are identified in 0.019 seconds Done in 1 iterations
     *********************
     Writing files...